Countries British citizens can live or work in without a visa

 These are:

-Brits have the option of living studying and working in these four places, some may require a permit to work.
+British citizens have the option of living, studying and working in these destinations — though some require a work permit, and conditions vary by location.”

 This is due to all of these places being previously claimed under the British Empire.